 - Veteran's children, regardless of age, OR

-- Veteran's parents or surviving parent, OR
+- Veteran's parent, OR

 To qualify for benefits, a Veteran must have been discharged under conditions other than dishonorably and must meet at least one of the conditions below:

 - They died as a result of a service-related disability, OR